andrea-vandin/ERODE/README.md

 _*ERODE*_ is a Java tool which interacts with the state-of-the-art Micrsoft's SMT solver [Z3](https://github.com/Z3Prover/z3) to perform automatic exact reductions of chemical reaction networks (CRN).

 The tool exploits two novel reduction techniques, the Forward and Backward Differential Equivalences, defined for Intermediate Drift Oriented (IDOL) programs.
-IDOL essentially allows to express systems of nonlinear Ordinary Differential Equations (ODE).
-Hence, the reduction techniques can be applied to the well-known continuous-state semantics of CRNs based on the law of mass action, associating an ODE to each species of the CRN.
+IDOL allows to express systems of nonlinear ordinary differential equations (ODE).
+Hence, the two reduction techniques can be applied to the well-known continuous-state semantics of CRNs based on the law of mass action, associating an ODE to each species of the CRN.

-A Forward Differential Equivalence (FDE) is an equivalence among ODE variables (i.e., species of a CRN) characterizing the notion of [ODE lumpability](http://epubs.siam.org/doi/abs/10.1137/S0036139995293294?journalCode=smjmap): a reduced ODE system can be given expressed in terms of an ODE variable per block of an FDE partition.
+A Forward Differential Equivalence (FDE) is an equivalence among ODE variables (i.e., species of a CRN) characterizing the notion of [ODE lumpability](http://epubs.siam.org/doi/abs/10.1137/S0036139995293294?journalCode=smjmap): a reduced ODE system expressed in terms of one ODE variable per block of an FDE partition can be given.

 A Backward Differential Equivalence (BDE) is similar, but it characterizes the notion of [Exact Fluid lumpability](http://link.springer.com/chapter/10.1007%2F978-3-642-32940-1_27): equivalent ODE variables have the same solution at all time points; in other words, a BDE relates species whose ODE solutions are equal whenever they start from identical initial conditions.